John-Abbott-College/1T4-Notes/wk11/images_resolution.md

 1. Download the image and inspect the file properties.
-2. If using Firefox, right-click and select "View"
+2. If using Firefox, right-click and select "Inspect" -- we can view the source HTML of the picture this way, which generally includes the resolution as a property.

 <br>

 ## Resolution

-When dealing with digital images,  **the term resolution can carry two different meanings:**
+When dealing with digital images, **the term resolution can sometimes refer to two different meanings:**

-1. The number of pixels of an image or screen.
+1. The total number of pixels of an image or screen, usually given per dimension (width x height).
-2. How many pixels fir in one inch.
+2. The number of pixels per unit length length.
+This is usually referred to as **pixel density**, with unit PPI (pixels per inch) or ppcm (pixels per cm).

 <br>

 ### Resolution as pixels size

-To talk about resolution as the number of pixels an image contains is effectively the same as describing it's size.
+To talk about resolution as the number of pixels an image contains is effectively the same as describing its size.

 > The more pixels an image contains, the more detail it can store in the form of subtle differences in shades from one pixel to another.